-Decreased funding especially impacts public outreach programs, which play a crucial role in engaging diverse audiences, fostering community connections and promoting cultural understanding. hinder funding may the museum's ability to fulfill its educational and communityoriented mission, as stated by the EFKS Fine Arts Museum.
-Finally, natural disasters and climate change further strain financial resources, requiring investments in earthquake strengthening and insurance, which are often not funded by the government.
+Decreased funding especially impacts public outreach programs, which play a crucial role in engaging diverse audiences, fostering community connections and promoting cultural understanding.
+Less hinder funding may the museum's ability to fulfill its educational and communityoriented mission, as stated by the EFKS Fine Arts Museum.
+Finally, natural disasters and climate change further strain staff during the crisis.

-During the COVID-19 pandemic, temporary increases in funding were observed, but these were not sustained, leading to ongoing financial crises post-pandemic.
-Many museums have faced staff cuts, impacting their ability to maintain services and pursue funding opportunities, but a majority of the responding museums stressed the importance of retaining their staff during the crisis.
 Currently, public funding in Oceania prioritizes exhibitions, collections storage, and building maintenance, among other elements, since in many cases the COVID-19 crisis exposed shortcomings in these areas.

+During the COVID-19 pandemic, temporary increases in funding were observed, but these were not sustained, leading to ongoing financial crises postpandemic.
+Many museums have faced staff cuts, impacting their ability to maintain services and pursue funding opportunities, but a majority of the responding museums stressed the importance of retaining their